risingwavelabs/risingwave/docs/state-store-overview.md

 The streaming state store has distinguished workload characteristics.

 * Every streaming executor will only ***read and write its own portion of data***.
-* Data (generally) ***won’t be shared across nodes***, so every worker node will only read and write its own data.
+* Data (generally) ***won't be shared across nodes***, so every worker node will only read and write its own data.
 Therefore, every Hummock API, like `get` or `scan`, only guarantees that writes on one node can be immediately read from the same node.
 In some cases, if we want to read data written from other nodes, we will need to ***wait for the epoch***.
 * Streaming data are ***committed in serial***.
 Based on the [barrier-based checkpoint algorithm](https://en.wikipedia.org/wiki/Chandy%E2%80%93Lamport_algorithm), the states are persisted epoch by epoch.
 We can tailor the write path specifically for the epoch-based checkpoint workload.

 This leads to the design of Hummock, the cloud-native KV-based streaming state store.
-We’ll explain concepts like “epoch” and “barrier” in the following chapters.
+We'll explain concepts like “epoch” and “barrier” in the following chapters.

 ## The Hummock User API